Will Burtin: Personal life

 In 1930, Burtin started teaching in Berlin, where he met art student Hilde Munk.
 Burtin and Munk were married in 1932.
 Will and Hilda Burtin spent most of their lives dedicated to design and typography.
 Both worked in Burtin's design studio.
 The couple had one child named Carol, born on October 10, 1942.
 Will and Hilda were married from 1932 to 1960, when Hilda lost her battle to cancer.
 Hilda Burtin died on October 10, 1960.
 She was fifty years old at the time her death; Will and a friend stood by her side as she passed.
 October 10, 1960, was the same day as the Burtins' daughter, Carol, had her eighteenth birthday.
-Will was determined to hide the sad news from his daughter Carol; he had a friend call the next day, October 11, to break the news of her mother's passing.
+Will was determined to hide the sad news from his daughter Carol; he had a friend call the next day, October 11, to break the news of her mother's death.
 Will kept this a secret until he passed and it wasn't until seeing a copy of her mother's death certificate did Carol realize her father's effort to shield the sad news from her.

 In January 1961, Burtin remarried the graphic designer Cipe Pineles, a long time family friend.
 Burtin and his daughter Carol moved in with Pineles because their house had too many sad memories of Hilda Burtin.
 Pineles later adopted Carol in 1973, after the passing of Will Burtin.

 Will Burtin died on January 18, 1972, in Mount Sinai Hospital in New York.
 Burtin's cause of death was mesothelioma, which is cancer caused by exposure to asbestos.
 George Klauber, a long time friend, was by Burtin's side at the time of his death.
 Burtin's doctor determined it was possible Hilda Burtin died of the same cancer, which was unnamed at the time of her death.